The "Demon" of Lust?

 So how do you overcome?
 First and foremost, you need not only confess your lust to God, but also ask Him to confront you with the real cause of your lust ... to show you the root cause of the problem … and then to lead you to the help you need to overcome.
 Only by facing the truth will you be set free.

 Remember too, as David wrote in the Psalms, "The Lord is near to all who call on him; to all who call on him in truth."2

-Suggested prayer: “Dear God, whenever I have any problem that I can’t resolve, please help me to see the root cause of it and help me to find the support I need to overcome.
-Thank you for hearing and answering my prayer.
-Gratefully in Jesus’ name, amen.”
+Suggested prayer: “Dear God, whenever I have any problem that I can’t resolve, please help me to see the truth regarding the root cause of it and help me to find the support I need to overcome.
+Thank You for hearing and answering my prayer.
+Gratefully in Jesus’s name, amen.”

 1. Ephesians 4:26-27 (TLB).